-During Q3 and Q4 2019, management at Panasqueira determined that it would mine certain ore with a lower grade so as to enable work to be done to ensure that access to ore with the usual higher grade will be accessible into the future.
-The tungsten recovery rate continued to improve during Q4 and Q5 2019 when compared to Q1 2019 and Q4 2018 and is now in line with the expected average tungsten recovery rate for the life of mine, expected to be maintained in the 60-65% range.
+Between Q3 2019 and Q1 2020, management at Panasqueira determined that it would mine certain ore with a lower grade so as to enable work to be done to ensure that access to ore with the usual higher grade will be accessible into the future.
+The tungsten recovery rate continued to improve during Q5 2019 and Q1 2020 when compared to Q1 2019 and is now in line with the expected average tungsten recovery rate for the life of mine.

 Almonty continued its focus on cost reduction and all-in production costs at Panasqueira continued to decrease.
-Mined grades continued to improve throughout Fiscal 2018 and in to Q5 2019 as expected under the revised mine plan implemented by Almonty since its acquisition in January 2016.
-Mined grades in Q5 2019 continued to show improvement in the content of by-product payable metals as well (copper and tin) which are improving the overall cash flow profile of the mining operation.
+Mined grades continued to improve throughout Fiscal 2019 and in to Q1 2020 as expected under the revised mine plan implemented by Almonty since its acquisition in January 2016.
+Mined grades in Q1 2020 continued to show improvement in the content of by-product payable metals as well (copper and tin) which are improving the overall cash flow profile of the mining operation.